SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 ## .NET implementations (runtimes)

 - **.NET 5 and later versions** (current version is **.NET 7**)
+    - Successor of .NET Core and Mono
+    - The bright future of .NET 👏
 - .NET Core
-    - Implements .NET Standard
-    - Cross-platform
+    - Cross-platform successor of .NET Framework
 - .NET Framework
     - Original implementation of .NET
     - Windows OS only
-    - Versions 4.5 and later implement .NET Standard
 - Mono/Xamarin
 - UWP